 Common ingredients in e-cigarettes and e-liquids include nicotine, vegetable glycerin, propylene glycol, water, natural and artificial flavoring.
-Flavoring either natural or artificial is commonly used in e-liquids to represent a food or specific flavor such as traditional tobacco, honey, cereal, mint, and more.
+Flavoring either natural or artificial is commonly used in e-liquids to represent a food or specific flavors such as traditional tobacco, honey, cereal, mint, and more.

 Nicotine-containing liquid restrictions: